tytydraco/yessleep/out/I_used_to_cook_for_a_Hollywood_celebrity_who_made_me_face_away_from_him_whilst_he_ate.md

 “You must remain in the room whilst I dine,” he told me three years ago.
-“But face the wall, and *do not* turn around until I have finished.”
+“But face the wall, and *do not* turn around until I've eaten every last crumb.”

 I nodded.
 “How will—”

-“I will tell you when I’ve finished,” he brashly interrupted, having anticipated my question.
+“I will *tell* you when I’ve finished,” he brashly interrupted, having anticipated my question.

 And when I made the mistake of breaking his one rule, I saw something terrifying.